Phillipe Cunningham

-Phillipe M. Cunningham is a former city council member for Minneapolis Ward 4 and the first transgender man of color to be elected to public office in the United States.
+Phillipe M. Cunningham is a former city council member for Minneapolis Ward 4 and was the first transgender man of color to be elected to public office in the United States.
 Cunningham won the council position in the 2017 Minneapolis City Council election and lost it in the 2021 election.

 Early life and education

 Cunningham was born in Streator, Illinois, where he lived until he was 18.
 His father worked as a unionized tractor mechanic/builder for more than forty years, while his mother was a dry cleaner employee; he is their only child.
 He graduated from DePaul University with a Bachelor of Arts degree in Chinese studies.
 He transitioned during his junior year at DePaul, inspired by the life and work of Lou Sullivan.

 Career

 In his early career, Cunningham worked as a special education teacher in Chicago Public Schools on the South Side of Chicago.
-Prior to his election to public office, Cunningham served on the City of Minneapolis' Youth Violence Prevention Executive Committee and as a senior policy aide for former Minneapolis Mayor Betsy Hodges.
+Prior to his election to public office, Cunningham served on the City of Minneapolis's Youth Violence Prevention Executive Committee and as a senior policy aide for former Minneapolis Mayor Betsy Hodges.

 On November 7, 2017, Cunningham was elected as the city council member for Minneapolis Ward 4, becoming the first transgender man of color to be elected to public office in the United States.
 Cunningham won over 20-year incumbent Barb Johnson by 175 votes.
 He was defeated on November 2, 2021, in the 2021 Minneapolis City Council election by LaTrisha Vetaw by a 61% to 30% vote.
 Ward 4 is the northwestern most ward in Minneapolis, and people of color and indigenous residents comprise 57 percent of the population.